Information for Preteens: About Divorce

 When your parents divorce, you might feel as if you have to choose between your parents, but you don't.
 They both still love you, if not each other.
 Your loyalty is to both parents, but most of all, to yourself.

 Try not to let the stress in your households get to you.
-If during the divorce it gets too stressful for you, find an outlet for anger, stress and the like.
+If the divorce gets too stressful for you, find an outlet for anger, stress, and the like.
 For example:

 - Spend some time at a friend's or relative's house